From the Portrait and Biographical Album of the Officers and Members of the Nebraska Legislature.

 Portrait courtesy of Find-A-Grave.

-By 1838 anti-Mormon sentiment in Kirtland led over 900 Mormon families (including the Carters) to make a mass exodus to Missouri, and during the lengthy trek Dominicus suffered the passing of a two year old daughter, Sarah.
-Within a few weeks of arriving in Missouri he suffered another tragedy when his wife Hannah died, leaving Dominicus as the sole provider for four children.
+By 1838 anti-Mormon sentiment in Kirtland led over 900 Mormon families (including the Carters) to make a mass exodus to Missouri, and during the long trek Dominicus suffered the passing of a two-year-old daughter, Sarah.
+Within a few weeks of arriving in Missouri, he suffered another tragedy when his wife Hannah died, leaving Dominicus as the sole provider for four children.
 In 1839 he married his second wife Sylvia and five years later took as his wife Mary Durfee, proving that Carter had no qualms about polygamous marriage.
 In total Carter had had eight wives by the time of his death in 1884, and are listed as follows in order of marriage:

 - Lydia Smith (1809-1838)